Gender and ethical trade: development of a one-day training course

-- Expertise working with and analysing supply chains in the Global South
+- Expertise in working with and analysing supply chains in the manufacturing, retail sector or other sector.

 ETI has positioned itself as a global leader in offering multi-stakeholder and long-term solutions to complex and challenging issues, striving to achieve respect for workers worldwide.
-This is an exciting opportunity to positively influence multiple major business too have a truly positive impact on the lives of workers in the global garment supply chain.
+This is an exciting opportunity to positively influence multiple major businesses to have a truly positive impact on the lives of workers in the global garment supply chain and drive change.

-Salary commensurate with skills and experiences.
-Benefits include 6% pension, 25 days holiday, cycle-to-work scheme, childcare vouchers and interest free travel loan
+Salary of between £48,000 and £52,000 commensurate with skills and experiences.
+Benefits include 6% pension, 25 days holiday, cycle-to-work scheme, childcare vouchers and interest free travel loan.